PharrellWANG/HTM162-Bazel-Cmake/README.rst

 This will do the trick and make your binary faster (benefiting from avx, sse4.2 offered by your CPU, AND parallel computing offered by GPU).

+.. warning:: If you don't have any parallel computing when doing predictions, then the GPU will help nothing even you
+                compiled your binary with GPU support.

 Using Only CPU
 ^^^^^^^^^^^^^^
 .. code-block:: bash